-Day 20 Victoria to Vancouver to London - End Of Tour 70 KM(land only)
+Day 20 Victoria to Vancouver - End Of Tour 70 KM(land only)

 Traverse the charming Saanich Peninsula before enjoying a mini-cruise on B.C.
 Ferries back to Vancouver through the Strait of Georgia.
 Check in at Vancouver International Airport for your departure flight home.Want to alter anything?

 Please call one of our travel experts on 0207 616 9184 to tell us your requirements